| Peter Upton's |

 Scientifically correct to a second, and adjustable to any period.
 The bell rings at half-time and full-time.

 Since I wrote the above, I've been advised that the reason this looks like a kitchen timer is because it is one!
 It is simply a re-boxed Smiths kitchen timer of the period.
 They even had Smiths printed on the face (so check your mother's kitchen, and see if she has one).
-Available in a number of different colours - I've seen red and green.
+It was available in a number of different colours, I've seen red and green, and even in different styles - although the one shown is the most common.

 Set X: Croid glue.